Araripesuchus: Evolution

 Araripesuchus remains have been recovered from the continents of South America and Africa suggesting a Gondwanan origin for the evolution of the genus.
 At around the time of Araripesuchus existence, South America and Africa were physically adjacent to each other.
 The various species evolved from the same stock in the general area, radiating outward from a yet-unidentified origin point.
 The presence of specimens from Madagascar further strengthens this evolutionary radiation model.

+Palaeobiology

+Ontogeny

+Osteohistological study of a specimen of Araripesuchus cf. buitreraensis has found that it grew slowly over its lifetime, with it experiencing annual interruptions to its growth as evidenced by distinctly visible lines of arrested growth.